What is The Common Application?

 Bill & Melinda Gates Foundation

-The Bill & Melinda Gates Foundation, established in 2000, is a prominent organization focused on global health and poverty alleviation, known for its significant philanthropic investments in education and social impact initiatives.
+The Bill & Melinda Gates Foundation, established in 2000, is a prominent philanthropic organization focused on global health and poverty reduction, with a history of supporting educational initiatives.

 What's next for The Common Application?